csiro-data-school/python/_episodes/05-syntax.md

 teaching: 20
 exercises: 20
 questions:
-- "What constitutes legal Python code?"
+- "What constitutes a legal Python program (script)?"
+- "What are keywords, identifiers, expressions, statements?"
 - "How can code be commented?"
-- "What are keywords, identifiers, expressions, statements?"
 - "What is indentation used for in Python?"
 - "What kinds of brackets are used in Python code?"
 - "Where can I find out more about Python style guidelines?"